 The town of San Gimignano in Tuscany is famous for its medieval towers and, despite its small size it is on many people’s “must see” list when visiting the region.
+We went for a day trip as I had never been there.

 Medieval towers in San Gimignano, Tuscany